Kakoure/COVID-Combat/README.md

 	-Uses Google VR SDK to see and aim
 	-Presses Trigger to shoot

 The game is configured so that it automatically connects to a specified dedicated server when running the game.
-In its current state, the servers only hold two players at once (once game session), and the servers are only up when we are actively using/testing them (limited number of free hours for the servers to be running).
+To operate with multiple devices, simply press the "Join Game" button in the Start Menu, and the devices should automatically join the same session.
+However, in its current state, the server only holds two players at once (one game session), and the server is only up when we are actively using/testing it (limited number of free hours for the server to be running).
 If running the project through the unity editor, however, a local version of the game can be tested by using the UI located on the top left of the screen and selecting the "Host (Server + Client)" button.